 How should I care for my dental crown?

 You can care for your dental crown by brushing and flossing it as you would your natural tooth.
-It’s important to know that dental crowns do not respond to whitening treatments, so if you utilize a bleaching product on your surrounding teeth, the dental crown will remain the same color as when it was applied.
+It’s important to know that dental crowns do not respond to professional teeth whitening treatments, so if you use a bleaching product on your surrounding teeth, the dental crown will remain the same color.
 With good oral hygiene habits and regularly schedule preventative care appointments, your dental crown can last up to 15 years and sometimes longer.